 Howard Husock was appointed to the CPB Board by President Barack Obama and confirmed by the Senate in August 2013.
 He is vice president for research and publications at the Manhattan Institute, where he is also director of its Social Entrepreneurship Initiative and a contributing editor to the Institute's quarterly magazine, City Journal.
-He is regular contributor to the Chronicle of Philanthropy and author of the books The Trillion-Dollar Housing Policy Mistake: The Failure of American Housing Policy (Ivan R. Dee, 2003), Philanthropy Under Fire (Encounter Books, 2013) and his forthcoming book Who Killed Civil Society: The Rise of the Social Service State and the Decline of Bourgeois Norms will be published by Encounter Books in 2019.
+He is the author of the books The Trillion-Dollar Housing Policy Mistake: The Failure of American Housing Policy (Ivan R. Dee, 2003), Philanthropy Under Fire (Encounter Books, 2013) and his forthcoming book Who Killed Civil Society: The Rise of the Social Service State and the Decline of Bourgeois Norms will be published by Encounter Books in 2019.

 From 1987 through 2006, Husock served as Director, Case Program (case studies in public policy and management) at Harvard University's Kennedy School of Government, where he was also a fellow at the Hauser Center on Nonprofit Organizations.
 His publications on the nonprofit sector have appeared in The Wall Street Journal, National Affairs, Society Magazine, The Chronicle of Philanthropy, The Public Interest, The New York Times Magazine, and The Washington Post.